Frequently Asked Questions

 I took creative writing classes while studying abroad.
 Can I count them toward my Creative Writing major or minor?

-Unfortunately, no. Classes taken during study abroad cannot count toward your major or minor.
+Unfortunately, no. Classes taken during study abroad cannot count toward courses required for the major or minor.

 I’m a graduate student.
 Can I enroll in undergraduate creative writing classes?

-Our courses are designed for undergraduates, but if you have a particular interest in a class please email Christina Ablaza for availability.
-Note: please do not enter your class preferences into the system.
+Our courses are designed for undergraduates, but if you have a particular interest in a class please contact Katherine Batanero (email) for information.
+Do not enter your class preferences into the online course preference form.

 I’m not currently enrolled in any Creative Writing classes.
 Can I still submit for undergraduate writing prizes?

-How can I stay informed about the department’s goings on?
+How can I stay informed about the department’s events?

 Subscribe to our mailing list here.